 The field of machine learning constitutes a modern approach to artificial intelligence.
-It is situated in between neuroscience, statistics, robotics, and areas of application ranging all over science and engineering, medicine, economics, and many more.
-Machine learning algorithms automate the process of learning, thus allowing prediction and decision making machines to improve with experience.
+It is situated in between computer science, neuroscience, statistics, and robotics, with applications ranging all over science and engineering, medicine, economics, etc. Machine learning algorithms automate the process of learning, thus allowing prediction and decision making machines to improve with experience.

 Prof. Dr. Tobias GlasmachersLecturer

 - Summer Term 2017